jsharkey13/cambridge-cstia-databases/tutorials/document.md

 tdb_people = tdb.table("people")
 ```

-Every query below this point assumes the 5 lines of Python above, importing and declaring the table variables, have already been run in your script or interpreter.
+Every query below this point assumes the 5 lines of Python above, importing the library and declaring the table variables, have already been run in your script or interpreter.

 ### Document schemas?